reshufflehq/reshuffle-amqp-connector/README.md

-This package contains a [Reshuffle](https://github.com/reshufflehq/reshuffle) connector to an AMQP (Advanced Message Queuing Protocol).
+This package contains a [Reshuffle](https://github.com/reshufflehq/reshuffle) connector to AMQP (Advanced Message Queuing Protocol).

-The connector uses the [amqplib.node](https://www.npmjs.com/package/amqplib) client package.
+The connector uses the [amqplib](https://www.npmjs.com/package/amqplib) client package.

 An overview of the AMQP concepts and terms is decribed [here](https://www.rabbitmq.com/tutorials/amqp-concepts.html).

-The following example connects to a queue, registers a Consumer`*` with a handler function and sends two messages to the queue:
+The following example connects to a queue, registers a Consumer (see below) with a handler function and sends two messages to the queue:

 ```js
 const { Reshuffle } = require('reshuffle')